 By Dave Leligdon, Jeremy Klingel and Dean Siegrist

-For all of the positives, renewable energy and applications that change how and when energy is used — from electric vehicles (EVs) to energy storage — are rattling the conventional power industry, propelling its transformation.
+For all the positives, renewable energy and applications that change how and when energy is used — from electric vehicles (EVs) to energy storage technologies — are rattling the conventional power industry, propelling its transformation to clean energy technology.
 But headwinds, including rigorous regulations and consumer expectations of reliability, may make the process feel like a bridge too far instead of a once-in-a-century opportunity.

 Like many major evolutions, the process is slow but certain to move forward.
-And in an increasingly digital world and ever-morphing consumer landscape, utilities should take notice just how quickly in this generation that business models can and have changed.
+And in an increasingly digital world and ever-morphing consumer landscape, utilities should take notice just how quickly business models can and have changed.

-That happens when disruption collides with the forces driving sustainability.
-Consider that Wall Street, once defined by traders who shouted and signaled transactions in crammed pits known as “the floor,” is far more sophisticated and virtual, with buying and selling now possible by anyone with just a keyboard and internet access.
+These abrupt changes happen when disruption collides with the forces driving sustainability.
+Consider that Wall Street, once defined by traders who shouted and signaled transactions in crammed pits known as “the floor,” is far more sophisticated and virtual, with buying and selling now possible by anyone with just a mobile device, or a computer and internet access.
 Ridesharing services such as Uber and Lyft have enjoyed a meteoric rise, elbowing into the domain of taxi services while dawning the age of the gig economy and the “uberpreneuer” – ordinary people making cash on the side by using their cars as cabs.

 Television has been transformed by rapidly shifting consumer preferences and viewing behaviors made more complex and competitive by streaming devices, platforms and services.
-Apple’s rollout of its pioneering iPhone launched a global telecommunications arms race, using do-everything, palm-sized gadgets.
+Apple’s rollout of its pioneering iPhone launched a global telecommunications arms race for mobile devices.
 Additionally, legal streaming services — such as Spotify, Pandora and Tidal — now define a music scene once dominated by vinyl and compact discs, helping lift that industry out of years of doldrums.

 Solar Power Grabs Widening Spotlight